Meekb/MutantRockPaperScissors/README.md

 ## Functionality

   * Layout
-    * Application was built for desktop use
+    * Application built for desktop use only

   * Architecture
     * Two class files - Player.js and Game.js
     * DOM and Data model are separate entities
     * Event listeners are added and removed during the game win sequence to prevent additional clicks before game is completed
     * Classic and Difficult games built with unique layouts
-    * Wins are tracked as a running total between games and always displayed on the main screen
+    * Wins are tracked as a running total between games and always displayed within the Human and Machine player areas

   * Game Play - Classic
     * Classic game built with classic black icons, minimalist layout